Codecademy/docs/content/html/concepts/semantic-html/terms/section/section.md

 ---
-Title: '<section>'
+Title: "<section>"
-Description: 'Defines elements in a document, such as chapters, headings, or any other area of the document with the same theme.'
+Description: "Defines elements in a document, such as chapters, headings, or any other area of the document with the same theme."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Semantic'
+  - "Semantic"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `<section>` semantic HTML element defines elements in a document, such as chapters, headings, or any other area of the document with the same theme.